dnrb/synlexification/README.md

 The 'vorm' folder contains morphological segmentations for all target languages, generated using the VORM model.

-The Glottolog files glottolog_languoids.csv and languages_and_dialects_geo.csv, used to generate the images in 03_analysis.ipynb should be placed in 'files' as well. [from: https://glottolog.org/meta/downloads]
+The Glottolog files glottolog_languoids.csv and languages_and_dialects_geo.csv, used to generate the images in 03_analysis.ipynb should be placed in 'files' as well and can be downloaded from [https://glottolog.org/meta/downloads]

-The code requires having eflomal installed and a symbolic link to 'atools' in the main directory. [see: https://github.com/robertostling/eflomal]
+The code requires having eflomal [https://github.com/robertostling/eflomal] installed and a symbolic link to 'atools' in the main directory.